coatyio/coaty-swift/docs/DeveloperGuide.md

 ```

-In the next steps, you could add publish and subscribe handler, as previously mentioned in section [Communication Patterns]() **MISSING LINK**.
+In the next steps, you could add publish and subscribe handler, as previously mentioned in section __Communication Patterns__.

 ___